 Himachal Pradesh is a northern Indian state.
 In real terms, ‘Himachal’ means snowy slopes, and ‘Pradesh’ means a state in the Hindi language.
 Himachal Pradesh is precisely what its name denotes, a snow-laden region.
-It is enriched with exalted Himalayan mountains, ancient religious places, and a pleasant culture.
+It has enriched with exalted Himalayan mountains, ancient religious places, and a pleasant culture.
 Himachal Pradesh is the place to famous tourist attractions like Manali, Shimla, Kullu, Dharamshala, Kinnaur, Kufri, Dalhousie, and Rohtang Pass.

 Himachal Pradesh is famous for what?